techie-joe/library/github-pages/quick-start/readme.md

 2. Under the repository, go to repository `Settings > Code and automation > Pages`.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.
 3. Under `Build and deployment > Source`, select `Deploy from a branch`, then use the branch dropdown menu and select a publishing source.

 Once completed, you should be able to visit `[username].github.io` to view your new website.
 Note that it can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub.
+You can see the deployment process in `Actions` tab.

 > All the above steps are explained in [this guide](https://docs.github.com/en/pages/quickstart).